pa3ang/QO-100-Controller/README.md

 # QO-100-Controller
 QO-100 Controller for FT817/818 Transceiver

+V2.4
+Changed Tinker window to fit on 3,5" screen.
+Full functions as within V2.2

 V2.2
 Added pre-set knobs to select frequency and mode. (will change both VFO A an B settings.
 Added LNB_OFFSET value for LNB downconversion to 144.500 MHz  (line 23).